 - 1. Make sure the DIMM modules are properly and fully installed. - 2.
 Determine if different speeds of DIMMs have been installed and verify that the BIOS setup is configured for the fastest speed of RAM used.
-It is recommended to use the same

-RAM speed for all DIMMs in the system.

-Check for bad DIMM modules or slots by swapping a single DIMM module between both DIMM slots and noting the results.
+It is recommended to use the same RAM speed for all DIMMs in the system. - 3.
+Check for bad DIMM modules or slots by swapping a single DIMM module between both DIMM slots and noting the results. - 4.
+Make sure you are using PC 100 compliant, unbuffered SDRAM.
+EDO, buffered and registered SDRAM are not supported.